7 Examples Of Electromagnetic Waves

 Uses

-X-rays are mostly used in the medical field by physicians to find real-time Images of internal structures of the patient which are in motion, by using Fluoroscopes.
+X-rays are mostly used in the medical field by physicians to find real-time images of the internal structures of the patient, which are in motion, using fluoroscopes.

 X-rays of lower energy are used to manage or treat cancers.